MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/commands.md

 Accessing one of the properties within the ResourceUtilization column, is done by calling ResourcesUtilization.xxx (where xxx is the property name).
 > [!NOTE]
-> The ResourceUtilization is a dynamic column.
+> `ResourceUtilization` is a dynamic column.
 To work with its values, you should first convert it into a specific data type.
 Use a conversion function such as `tolong`, `toint`, `totimespan`.

 For example,